-Nope, not just because of the commercials advertising Taco Bell at night nor the fact that we are laying on our couches watching those commercials.
-The flickering blue light that can be seen each evening pouring out of almost every window in the neighborhood is fundamentally changing our biology.
+Color TV has made us fat!
+Nope, not the commercials advertising fast food at night, nor the fact that we are lying on our couches watching those commercials.
+The flickering blue light pouring out of almost every window in the neighborhood each evening is fundamentally changing our biology.

 When you start looking at the increasingly strong evidence that blue light at night is messing us up, it starts to make sense that color television sets pouring blue light into our living rooms each night would affect the population as a whole.
-Currently, people are exposed to more blue light at night than ever before from phones, tablets, and CFL or LED lights.
+Currently, people’s exposure to more blue light at night than ever before comes from our phones, tablets, and CFL or LED lights.

 There is actually quite a lot of evidence that light in the evening and at night, especially in the blue wavelengths, causes a disruption to our body’s natural circadian cycles.
 This disruption can cause weight gain as well as more serious metabolic issues.
 Here are just a few studies from the past couple of years: